olemb/dbfread/docs/streamdbf_objects.rst

 loaded
   ``True`` if records are loaded into memory.

+deletedrecords
+  Indicates if this StreamDBF is set up to read deleted or live records.

 dbversion
   The name of the program that created the database (based on the